skip to main content

 Our philosophy is based on a commitment to teaching and genuine outward-looking scholarship.
 All our pupils are ambitious academically and we want each to find their areas of interest.
 Examination results are key, yet it is vital that boys also develop their own intellectual interests and learn to think confidently for themselves.
 Boys are curious and need space during their lessons and beyond to explore the questions their subject studies suggest to them.
 It is often in learning for its own sake, and in leading others, that the most significant progress is made.

-Free Learning is multifaceted education that goes beyond the syllabus.
-It enriches and nurtures intellectual curiosity.
+Academic Enrichment nurtures intellectual curiosity.
 For pupils it provides strong foundations for a lifelong love of independent learning.
 Interdisciplinary in its very nature, it stimulates light bulb moments and creative connection making.
-At its best, Free Learning marries academic and emotional intelligence in equal measure, and weaves into many aspects of school life, in the classrooms to the lecture theatre, and through clubs and societies and events, including those with our wider partnership programmes.
+At its best, Academic Enrichment marries academic and emotional intelligence in equal measure, and weaves into many aspects of school life, in the classrooms to the lecture theatre, and through clubs and societies and events, including those with our wider partnership programmes.

-Other examples of Free Learning at the College include: the Upper School Symposium; the Extended Essay; national and international competitions including Debating, the Spanish poetry recitation and translation competition, the Weizmann Safe Cracking competition and a plethora of music competitions; and the learning and debate we engender from important anniversaries, including LGBTQ+, Black Lives Matter, International Women’s Day, Refugee Week, and Dulwich anniversaries such as DC PRIDE month.
+Other examples of Academic Enrichment at the College include: the Upper School Symposium; the Extended Essay; national and international competitions including Debating, the Spanish poetry recitation and translation competition, the Weizmann Safe Cracking competition and a plethora of music competitions; and the learning and debate we engender from important anniversaries, including Black History Month, International Women's Day, Mental Health Awareness Week and DC PRIDE month.

 Pastoral Care and Wellbeing